Rigel Pharmaceuticals Provides Business Update

-In the fourth quarter of 2020, a total of 1,899 bottles of TAVALISSE were sold in the U.S., of which 1,725 were shipped directly to patients and clinics.
-While Rigel is still in the process of determining final results for the fourth quarter of 2020, the company expects to report net product sales of approximately $17.7 million, compared to $13.8 million in the same period of 2019, an increase of 28%.
+In the fourth quarter of 2021, a total of 1,814 bottles of TAVALISSE® (fostamatinib disodium hexahydrate) were sold in the U.S., of which 1,785 were shipped directly to patients and clinics, representing the highest daily bottles shipped to patients and clinics in a quarter since launch.
+For the full year ended December 31, 2021, 6,787 bottles of TAVALISSE were shipped directly to patients and clinics, representing an increase of 8% compared to 2020.
+While Rigel is still in the process of determining final results for the fourth quarter of 2021, Rigel expects to report net product sales of $17.6 million compared to $17.7 million for the same period of 2020.

-For the fourth quarter 2020, Rigel expects to report total revenue of approximately $18.4 million.
+For the fourth quarter of 2021, Rigel expects to report total revenue of approximately $20.4 million.

-The above information is preliminary, has not been audited and is subject to change upon completion of the audit of the company's financial statements as of and for the year ended December 31, 2020.
+The above information is preliminary, has not been audited, and is subject to change upon the audit of the company's financial statements for the year ended December 31, 2021.

 Phase 3 Trial in wAIHA

-In patients with ITP (immune thrombocytopenia), the immune system attacks and destroys the body's own blood platelets, which play an active role in blood clotting and healing.
-Common symptoms of ITP include fatigue, excessive bruising, and bleeding.
+In patients with ITP, the immune system attacks and destroys the body's own blood platelets, which play an active role in blood clotting and healing.
+Common symptoms of ITP are excessive bruising and bleeding.
 People suffering with chronic ITP may live with an increased risk of severe bleeding events that can result in serious medical complications or even death.
-In addition to fostamatinib, current therapies for ITP include steroids, blood platelet production boosters (TPO-RAs) and splenectomy.
-However, not all patients respond to existing therapies.
+Current therapies for ITP include steroids, blood platelet production boosters (TPO receptor agonists) and splenectomy.
+However, not all patients are adequately treated with existing therapies.
 As a result, there remains a significant medical need for additional treatment options for patients with ITP.

-Autoimmune hemolytic anemia (AIHA) is a rare, serious blood disorder in which the immune system produces antibodies that recognize and mediate the destruction of the body's own red blood cells.
+Autoimmune hemolytic anemia (AIHA) is a rare, serious blood disorder in which the immune system produces antibodies that destroy the body's own red blood cells.
 AIHA affects approximately 45,000 adult patients in the U.S. and can be a severe, debilitating disease.
-Warm AIHA (wAIHA), the most common form of AIHA, is characterized by the presence of antibodies that react with the red blood cell surface at body temperature.
 To date, there are no disease-targeted therapies approved for AIHA, despite the unmet medical need that exists for these patients.
+Warm antibody AIHA (wAIHA), the most common form of AIHA, is characterized by the presence of antibodies that react with the red blood cell surface at body temperature.

 About COVID-19 & SYK Inhibition